 Your coach will also help you with navigating the learning management system and can help you troubleshoot common issues.
-You will also be able to work with your ASC to understand program policies, and connect with campus resources and departments such as the registrar’s office, veterans’ services, and tutoring.
+You will also be able to work with your Success Coach to understand program policies, and connect with campus resources and departments such as the registrar’s office, veterans’ services, and tutoring.
 Tap here to watch a short video about our Success Coaching team and what we can do for you.

 Beyond personalized academic support, your coach will provide valuable moral support.
 Some adult learners feel anxious about returning to school after 10 or 15 years.
 That’s OK.
 Your coach is your confidant and counselor, helping you to feel comfortable with the format and the technology so you will be prepared to do your best.